19 Expert Tips for Perfect Living Room Lighting

 Add Wall Sconces for Balanced Illumination

-• Spacing: 6-8 feet apart for even wall washing
+• Spacing: Generally 6-8 feet apart to create an even wash of light.

 8. Highlight Artwork with Precision Accent Lighting